anithajujare24-crypto/E-Commerce-Order-Tracking-System/README.md

 This project helped me understand how real-world databases work.
 I learned to:

-1. Design proper database tables and relations
+1. Design proper database tables and relations.
-2. Use identity columns for auto ID generation
+2. Use identity columns for auto ID generation.
-3. Write triggers and procedures to automate things
+3. Write triggers and procedures to automate things.
-4. Create reports using views
+4. Create reports using views.
-5. Manage a project in a clean and structured way
+5. Manage a project in a clean and structured way.

 ⚙️ How to Run